LaxarJS/laxar/docs/manuals/events.md

   Returns a promise that is resolved when all _did_-responses have been received.

 This information should help to get started with the event bus and intentionally omits a lot of details.
-For full information, refer to the [EventBus module](https://github.com/LaxarJS/laxar/blob/master/lib/event_bus/event_bus.js).
+For full information, refer to the [EventBus API documentation](../api/runtime.event_bus.md).

 <a name="grammar"></a>
 ### Event Name Grammar